archercreat/CTF-Writeups/X-MAS CTF/Don't Jump/README.md

 First of all lets dump the child process.

-Before WinMain the Tls_callback function checks debugger presense by calling **NtQueryInformationProcess** with **DebugPort** parameter.
-If it finds the presence of debugger, it changed they key that decrypts executable image so the data gets currupted.
+Before WinMain the Tls_callback function checks debugger presence by calling **NtQueryInformationProcess** with **DebugPort** parameter.
+If it finds the presence of debugger, it changes the key that decrypts executable image so the data gets currupted.

 The main function of child process: